 Alcohol withdrawal affects those individuals who have a physical dependence on alcohol.
-When a person stops drinking entirely or cuts back on drinking, withdrawal will occur.
+When a person stops drinking entirely or cuts back on drinking, the withdrawal will occur.
 Alcohol withdrawal can produce many symptoms, which typically occur on a timeline.
 This timeline will vary by person and is influenced by many factors.
-There are stages of withdrawal including early stage withdrawal, second-stage withdrawal, and third-stage withdrawal.
+There are stages of withdrawal including early-stage withdrawal, second-stage withdrawal, and third-stage withdrawal.

 Early Stage Withdrawal

-This stage of withdrawal is experienced by 30% of individuals, which can begin three to four days after the last drink.
+This stage of withdrawal is experienced by 30% of individuals and can begin three to four days after the last drink.
 These symptoms can also last as long as two weeks after the last drink.
-The severity of third-stage withdrawal can be seen with those who experience delirium tremens or DTs.
+The severity of third-stage withdrawal can be seen in those who experience delirium tremens or DTs.
 Symptoms of DTs include seizures, confusion, hallucinations, mood changes, episodes of long periods of sleep, and changes in heart rhythms.
 There are also associated injuries to self and others with DTs.

 Our family of dynamic recovery professionals works to serve you and your family through every step of the journey to recovery.
 Help is one phone call away.
 From intervention to Safe Passage Transportation, all of the service and coordination by Hired Power is designed to help you and your family focus on bringing recovery home.